Burning Bright: The Hidden Link Between Narcissism and Burnout

-- May 21
+- May 20, 2025

-- 4 min read
+- 5 min read

-High-performing culture fuels the rise of the driven, dazzling leader.
-But beneath the glossy facade of some executives lies an inner struggle that silently erodes their wellbeing—and that of their teams.
+But beneath the glossy facade of some executives lies an inner struggle that silently erodes their wellbeing and that of their teams.

-Many leaders burn bright—until they burn out.
+Many leaders burn bright, until they burn out.
 Behind the charisma, confidence and commanding presence often lies a fragile inner world driven by a need for approval, perfection and praise.
-This blend can make narcissistic traits especially combustible in high-powered roles.
-It’s a pattern rooted in narcissistic traits that, while sometimes propelling individuals up the career ladder, can also lead to burnout at a breathtaking pace.

 Narcissism and Burnout: A Hidden Link

 Not all narcissists are overtly self-obsessed.
 In fact, many high-functioning professionals with narcissistic tendencies are deeply insecure beneath their polished poise.
-They operate from an unconscious belief that unless they are everything on the outside, they are nothing on the inside.
-This internal void fuels an insatiable need for performance, praise and perfection—three classic precursors to burnout.

-A 2023 study published in Personality and Individual Differences revealed a clear link between vulnerable narcissistic traits and emotional exhaustion.
-Researchers found that such individuals are more prone to burnout, particularly when their emotional needs go unmet.
-Similarly, a study from the University of Bern found narcissism explains a significant share of emotional exhaustion and depersonalisation—two hallmarks of burnout.
+Similarly, a study from the University of Bern found narcissism explains a significant share of emotional exhaustion and depersonalisation: two hallmarks of burnout.

 Psychologist Dr Joshua Miller, who specialises in narcissism at the University of Georgia, adds:

 “Narcissistic individuals often struggle with emotional self-regulation.
-Their drive for admiration and success can push them to take on more than they can healthily manage—ignoring personal limits until they collapse.”
+Their drive for admiration and success can push them to take on more than they can healthily manage, ignoring personal limits until they collapse.”

 The Fallout